 Add a new line like this for each user that should be given full

 sudo privileges.
 When you’re finished, save and close the file by pressing

 CTRL + X, followed by

 Now your new user is able to execute commands with administrative privileges.

 When signed in as the new user, you can execute commands as your regular user by typing commands as normal:

 You can execute the same command with administrative privileges by typing

 - sudo some_command

-In the event that you no longer need a user, it is best to delete the old account.
+In the event that you no longer need a user, it’s best to delete the old account.

-You can delete the user itself, without deleting any of their files, by typing the following command as root:
+You can delete the user itself, without deleting any of their files, by running the following command as root: